cabloy/zova/cabloy-docs/guide/techniques/router/route-query.md

 ## Use Query

-In `render.ts`, you can directly obtain Query and render it's fields
+In `render.ts`, you can directly obtain Query and render its fields

 `src/module/test-demo/src/page/user/render.tsx`